 Monte Palace Tropical Garden vs Botanical Garden Madeira

-We’ve been to both gardens and I have to say straight to the point that I liked the Monte Palace Garden more.
+We’ve been to both gardens and although both gardens have their own beauty and charm, I have to say that I liked the Monte Palace Garden more.
 The diverse parts of the Monte Palace garden with a beautiful lake, man made waterfall and the oriental gardens offers a wonderful varied experience.
 While the Botanical Garden is more a collection of special plants and trees without too much varied flowers and others attractions.
 Also the museum and collection of Portuguese tiles from the 15th and 16th centuries is a very nice addition to the beautiful Monte Palace Tropical Garden.